H.C. Andersen

 “No, Your Highness,” said the servant.
 “It is a living bird.”

 “Then let it fly,” she said lightly.
 “A clockwork bird never tires, and its song is always the same.”
 The real nightingale beat its wings and vanished into the trees.
-The prince’s simple, honest gifts were refused.
+Thus, the prince’s simple, honest gifts were refused.

-When he heard this, the prince flushed with sadness—and a little anger.
-He put on plain clothes, darkened his face with soot, and went to the emperor’s palace.
+When he heard this, the prince flushed with sadness—and a touch of anger.
+He put on plain clothes, darkened his face with soot, and set off for the emperor’s palace.
 “Will you hire me?” he asked the emperor’s cook.
-“I can keep the pigs.”
+“I can tend to the pigs.”

 And so the prince became the swineherd, sleeping in a small shed beside the sty.
 But though his clothes were ragged, his mind was clever.
-In his spare time he made a curious pot.
-When water boiled in it, little silver bells around the rim chimed a bright tune, and when you peered into the steam, you could see what everyone in the whole city was cooking for supper.
+In his spare time, he made a curious pot.
+When water boiled in it, little silver bells around the rim chimed a bright tune.
+And when one peered into the steam, one could see what everyone in the whole city was cooking for supper.
 It was a marvel.

-“How delightful,” said the princess when she heard.
+“How delightful,” said the princess upon hearing this.
 “I must have it!
 What is the price?”

 “Ten kisses from the princess,” the swineherd answered.

-The lady-in-waiting opened her eyes very wide.
+The lady-in-waiting’s eyes widened.
 She hurried back and whispered the price.
 The princess blushed, then tapped her finger on the sill.
-At last she said, “If the pot can do what you say, I will give him ten kisses.”
-She and her ladies went to the pigsty, held up their fans and shawls like a little wall, and counted softly as the kisses were paid: “One… two… three…” The bells on the pot jingled merrily.
+At last, she said, “If the pot can do what you say, I will give him ten kisses.”
+She and her ladies went to the pigsty, held up their fans and shawls like a little wall, and softly counted as the kisses were paid: “One… two… three…” The bells on the pot jingled merrily.

 The courtyard rustled with whispers.
-From a balcony the emperor frowned.
+From a nearby balcony, the emperor frowned.
 “What is going on down there?” he asked.

-Soon the swineherd made something else: a rattle with tiny bells and wheels and strings.
-When you turned it, it played every tune under the sun—lullabies and marches, jigs and waltzes.
+Soon the swineherd made something else: a rattle with tiny bells, wheels, and strings.
+When one turned it, it played every tune under the sun—lullabies and marches, jigs and waltzes.
 The princess heard the music and clapped her hands.
 “I must have that, too!
 What is the price?”

 “A hundred kisses from the princess,” said the swineherd.

 “A hundred!”
-The princess stepped back.
-But the rattle trilled such a merry little melody that her feet tapped all on their own.
+The princess stepped back, but the rattle trilled such a merry little melody that her feet tapped all on their own.
 “Very well,” she said at last.
 “Bring more fans and shawls.”
-Again, the ladies made a screen, and again the counting began: “Ten… twenty… thirty…”
+Again, the ladies made a screen, and the counting began: “Ten… twenty… thirty…”

-This time the emperor stepped out just as the counting reached “Eighty-six… ninety-six…” He saw the fans, the swineherd, and his daughter leaning forward to pay for a toy, and his face turned the color of a ripe beet.
+This time, the emperor stepped out just as the counting reached “Eighty-six… ninety-six…” He saw the fans, the swineherd, and his daughter leaning forward to pay for a mere toy, and his face turned the color of a ripe beet.
 “Out!” he thundered.
 “Out with the swineherd, and out with a princess who trades kisses for trinkets!”
 He waved his scepter toward the gate.
-The guards opened it, and the princess, still holding the silly rattle, was sent into the rainy street.
+The guards opened it, and the princess, still clutching the silly rattle, was sent into the rainy street.

-The swineherd walked out, too, but just beyond the gate he stopped.
-He dipped a cloth into a puddle, wiped the soot from his face, and threw off his ragged cloak.
+The swineherd walked out, too, but just beyond the gate, he stopped.
+He dipped a cloth into a puddle, wiped the soot from his face, and cast off his ragged cloak.
 There stood the prince in his fine, simple clothes, bright as the day the rose had blossomed.

 “I am,” he said.
 His eyes were kind, but firm.
-“You would not accept a real rose or a living song, and you did not value an honest gift from a true heart.
-Yet you gave a hundred kisses for toys.”
+“You would not accept a real rose or a living song, nor did you value an honest gift from a true heart.
+Yet you gave a hundred kisses for mere toys.”
 He shook his head.
 “Now I know your taste.
 I cannot marry someone who does not know what is true and good.”

 The prince bowed and walked away through the silver threads of rain.